Give Us A Call!

 Peeling Paint Or Soft Wood

 Flaking paint on fascia or soffit often signals trapped moisture.
-Common causes include clogged gutters that overflow, short drip edge that lets water curl back, or unvented soffit that holds humid air.
+Common causes include clogged gutters that overflow, a short drip edge that lets water curl back, or an unvented soffit that holds humid air.
 Probe suspect spots gently with a screwdriver.
-If the wood yields, you likely need localized replacement, new coatings, and a correction to the water path so the problem does not recur after you paint.
+If the wood yields, you may need a fascia board replacement to fix the damage properly, along with new coatings and a correction to the water path so the problem does not recur.

 Stains Or Mold On Soffits